Multi-Agent Support

 # Output: No agent is currently editing internal/cli/agent.go

-This queries agent work contexts (tracked via thrum agent list --context) to prevent two agents from editing the same file simultaneously.
+This queries agent work contexts (tracked via thrum agent list --context) to prevent two agents from editing the same file at the same time.

 ping: Agent Presence

-Check if an agent is online and what they are working on:
+Check if an agent is online and what they're working on:

 thrum ping @reviewer